James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs.md

 ### Atomic Propositions and the Sheet of Assertion

-To represent an atomic statement $A$ in propositional logic, one merely represents it as "1d" propositional formula "$A$".
+To represent an atomic statement $A$ in propositional logic, one merely represents it as a "1d" propositional formula "$A$".
 Existential graphs however are represented in 2d space on what is known as the "Sheet of Assertion", which we draw as a square.
 To represent an atomic proposition $A$ as an existential graph, we may place it anywhere on the sheet of assertion.